Willingboro Township, New Jersey: Parks and sections

 A small, unnamed section of the township uses area code 856.
 The rest of Willingboro is in area code 609.

 Climate

-Willingboro has a humid subtropical climate (Cfa) and average monthly temperatures in the vicinity of Levitt Parkway and Willingboro Parkway range from 32.8 F in January to 76.5 F in July.
+Willingboro has a humid subtropical climate (Cfa) and average monthly temperatures in the vicinity of Veterans Parkway and Willingboro Parkway range from 32.8 F in January to 76.5 F in July.
 The local hardiness zone is 7a.